 Should I use Olympic Weightlifting or not?

-The debate between Olympic Weightlifting and its effects on sport-specific performance are grounded primarily by the following points.
+The debate between Olympic Weightlifting and its effects on sport-specific performance is grounded primarily by the following points:

 Arguments for using Olympic Weightlifting